How to Avoid Apartment and House Rental Scams on Craigslist

-Sometimes, descriptions in a fraudulent posting do not not match the listing's pictures.
-The scammer may even be silly enough use a snowy picture of a house in Colorado in an attempt to pass it off as a Las Vegas home.
+Sometimes, descriptions in a fraudulent posting do not match the listing's pictures.
+The scammer may even be silly enough to use a snowy picture of a house in Colorado in an attempt to pass it off as a Las Vegas home.
 Sometimes the address given on the advertisement might not even exist.

 If you do find a posting you believe to be a scam, flag it as prohibited on the Craigslist website to prevent other users from falling into a trap.

 So, what can you do to avoid apartment rental scams and fraud on Craigslist?

 When renting a house or apartment, you should only deal with local people you can meet in person.
 Also, only rent a unit you can see in person.
 If you let a suspicious apartment pass you by, rest assured that there will always be another apartment.
 It's not worth forking your money over on the rare possibility that the owner might truly be on a life-saving mission to save the penguins in Antarctica.

 Do not go through with a rental that requires you to wire money upfront without ever even meeting the owner.
 Don't send your personal information off to an email address.
 Craigslist is not eBay where you have protections and regulations.
 It is simply an online meeting place people for people looking to sell, rent or buy.
 You have to protect yourself and your money.

 Always read through every Craigslist post with a critical eye.
 Remember, scammers are counting on you to not look at the listing closely.
 Research everything the advertisement mentions, including the address and any names.
 If it's an apartment, investigate the company that owns and manages the building.
 If you're trying to lease a sublet, talk to the management company first.